 You may be able to donate regardless of where you have traveled.
 If you are selected as a potential donor, recent travel to areas at risk for infections such as malaria or mad cow disease will be evaluated.

 You may be able to donate if you have a history of a positive Mantoux (PPD).
 You may be able to donate if you have completed treatment for TB, if it has been more than 2 years, and you have a clear chest x-ray.
 If you have had active pulmonary tuberculosis (TB) within the last 2 years, your current health status will require careful evaluation.

-A formula that measures body fat — called Body Mass Index (BMI) — is used to evaluate weight when determining your ability to donate.
+Medical guidelines for cellular therapy product donation (such as peripheral blood stem cells and bone marrow) include an assessment of body mass index (BMI), which is calculated from weight and height.
 You may not be able to donate if your BMI (both underweight and overweight) presents a risk to your safety.
 See the weight guidelines when you match a patient for more information regarding upper weight limits.
 While we do not have a guideline table listing minimum weight criteria, if you are extremely underweight for your height, your current health status will require careful evaluation.